Find your care

 - Safety.
 Always priority #1.

 Learn more about world-class quality and safety measures at UCLA hospital.
-This link has a very useful short video that brings you into the surgery environment to orient you to the detailed process we utilize for 100% of patients to ensure your safety.
 Furthermore, you can see our quality performance reports for patient satisfaction, patient safety, and patient survival compared to other hospitals.
 This information is provided by independent third parties such as the Centers for Medicare and Medicaid Services (CMS) and the Agency for Healthcare Research and Quality (AHRQ).

 - Success.
 Everyone wants a successful operation that is done right the first time and cures the disease permanently.
 As we have discussed, success rates are largely a function of surgeon and hospital experience (see Success rates of parathyroid surgery).